-UMatter is a program focused on empowering teens to shatter the stigmas surrounding mental health challenges and suicide.
-It operates within the Friendship Circle family and is led by Teen Director Rabbi Yarden Blumstein.
-After recognizing a need for a larger discussion about mental health in the Detroit community, Friendship Circle created a teen advisory board to work on projects that would go on to create an atmosphere of inclusion within the community.
+UMatter is built upon Friendship Circle’s mission and the idea that none of us are complete unless all of us are included.
+The UMatter message is twofold: you, as a person, matter unconditionally, and you, as a person, matter to someone else.
+Through our programming, UMatter empowers teens to support their peers that are struggling with isolation, and teaches individuals that there is strength in seeking help.
+UMatter operates within the Friendship Circle family and is led by the Director of Lifetown Programs, Rabbi Yarden Blumstein.
+After recognizing a need for a larger discussion about mental health in the Metro Detroit community, Friendship Circle created a Teen Board to work on projects that would go on to create an atmosphere of inclusion within the community.

-SafeTALK is a half-day training in suicide alertness, through LivingWorks.
+SafeTALK is a three hour training in suicide alertness, through LivingWorks.
 This training allows participants to recognize when a person is having thoughts of suicide and how they can connect them with resources that can help them in choosing to live.
 Participants don’t need any formal preparation to attend the training.
-Find out how you can sign up for a SafeTALK training.
+Find out how you can sign up for a SafeTALK training below.

 The UMatter Week is a program that was initiated in high schools.
 It is a week long campaign that focuses on spreading the message that each individual matters.
-It consists of teacher TEDTalks, hall decorations, an essay contest, a speaker on the topic of mental health, SafeTALK trainings, and more.
-Click here to learn more on information on how to get your school involved.
+It consists of school assemblies, hall decorations, guest speakers on mental health, SafeTALK trainings, and more.